-If you have heel pain or achilles tendonitis or achilles tendon pain, listen in on what to do to help yourself relieve pain and get on the path to recovery.
+If you have heel pain, achilles tendonitis or achilles tendon pain, watch to learn how to relieve pain and get on the path to recovery.

 Hi this is Dana Ranahan from Body Works Sports Physiotherapy and I’m here to talk about achilles tendonitis and what you can do about.